 Businesses may want to get out of a commercial property lease early for various reasons, such as upscaling and downsizing.
-Birchall Blackburn Law’s Tony Coates runs the rule over the options.
+Birchall Blackburn Law’s Jennifer McGowan runs the rule over the options.

 Termination of a lease can be a complex and technically challenging process that hinges on the terms and conditions you have signed up to.